 The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

-If you're like most engineering leaders I talk to, you're probably still thinking.
+If you're like most engineering leaders I talk to, you had to think about it.
 That's the problem right there.
-We've normalized a world where a simple feature takes six weeks, where "two-week sprints" somehow consume three months of calendar time, and where saying "it'll be done next quarter" doesn't raise eyebrows anymore.
+We've normalized a world where a simple feature takes six weeks, where "two-week sprints" somehow eat three months of calendar time, and where "it'll be done next quarter" doesn't raise an eyebrow anymore.

-But here's what keeps me up at night: none of this is actually necessary.
+None of it is actually necessary.
 We've just convinced ourselves it is.

 The Velocity Crisis Nobody Wants to Talk About

 Meanwhile, the average enterprise feature crawls from idea to production over weeks or months.
-Not because the code is complicated.
-Not because the problem is hard.
-But because we've wrapped the actual work in layers of process overhead that would make a bureaucrat blush.
+The code usually isn't complicated and the problem usually isn't hard.
+We've just wrapped the actual work in layers of process overhead that would make a bureaucrat blush.

 Planning meetings.
 Estimation sessions.
 Sprint planning.
 Daily standups.
 Sprint reviews.
 Retrospectives.
 Approval chains.
 Change advisory boards.

-And before you say it—yes, I know these exist for good reasons.
+Before you say it, yes, I know these exist for good reasons.
 I've been in this industry long enough to remember when we had none of them, and that wasn't great either.
+But the question nobody asks is whether all this overhead is actually necessary today, or whether we just inherited it from 2015.

 What If Everything You Know Is Wrong?

 "Two-week sprints."
 Why two weeks?
-I've asked this question to dozens of teams.
+I've asked dozens of teams.
 The honest answer is usually "because that's what we've always done" or "because Scrum says so."
-Nobody actually calculated that two weeks is the optimal planning horizon for their specific context.
+Nobody actually calculated that two weeks is the optimal planning horizon for their context.

 "Story points."
-We measure effort, not outcomes.
-A team can burn through 100 story points and ship nothing users care about.
-But hey, at least the velocity chart looks good in the quarterly review.
+We measure effort instead of outcomes.
+A team can burn through 100 story points and ship nothing users care about, but at least the velocity chart looks good in the quarterly review.

 "We need more headcount to go faster."
-This one's already been thoroughly debunked—adding people to software projects often makes them slower, not faster.
-Yet it remains the first lever most organizations pull when timelines slip.
+This one's already been thoroughly debunked.
+Adding people to software projects often slows them down.
+Yet it's still the first lever most organizations pull when timelines slip.

-The problem isn't that these practices are inherently bad.
-It's that they were designed for a world where writing code was the bottleneck.
-That world doesn't exist anymore.
+These practices aren't inherently bad.
+They were just designed for a world where writing code was the bottleneck, and that world doesn't exist anymore.

 The Five HyperDev Principles That Actually Work